-Montana is tops for visitors, whether on business travel or a vacation.
+Montana is an amazing state to visit, whether for business travel or a vacation.
 Discover attractions and things to do on this Web site.
 Find hotels, resorts, museums, and much more in Montana.

 In a classic tale of adventure about a trip across America, John Steinbeck in Travels with Charley (1962) wrote, “I am in love with Montana.
 For other states I have admiration, respect, recognition, even some affection, but with Montana it is love, and it’s difficult to analyze love when you’re in it.”
 Words like this by the master of storytelling make you want to go and see first-hand.
 Enjoy!